pykale/pykale/CONTRIBUTING.md

   - Build tests and do tests (not enforced yet, to be done).
 - Create a [pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) from the task branch above to the master branch `pykale:master` explaining the changes and choose reviewers, using a [template](#pull-request-template).
   - Check the [CI/CD status of the pull request](https://github.com/pykale/pykale/actions) and fix any reported errors.
-  - After passing all CI/CD tests, your pull request is ready for [review and merge](#review-and-merge-pull-requests) to have your contribution incorporated.
-  - Reviewers may discuss with you and request explanations/changes before merging.
   - You need to [address merge conflicts](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/addressing-merge-conflicts) if they arise.
 Resolve the conflicts locally.
+  - After passing all CI/CD tests and resolving the conflicts, your pull request is ready for [review and merge](#review-and-merge-pull-requests) to have your contribution incorporated.
+  - If you know who should review your changes, request/assign that person.
+Otherwise, we will assign one shortly.
+  - Reviewers may discuss with you and request explanations/changes before merging.
+Merging to the master branch **requires** *at least one approving review*.

 #### Before pull requests: pre-commit hooks